When to use federated data

 Though a CMDB is intended as the single source of reference about your environment, it should not be the single repository of reference.
 Consumers should be able to use the CMDB to find all of your configuration data, but it should federate much of that data to other data stores.

-- Linking to federated data from the CMDB does not mean that you must go through the CMDB to access that data.
+Accessing data — Linking to federated data from the CMDB does not mean that you must go through the CMDB to access that data.
 You can still access the data directly from its own application when you do not need the context provided by a CI.
 Use federation for access to real-time or secondary information.

 - Federating avoids rewriting applications to get their data from the CMDB instead of their current data stores.